-- Clearly, if C is a deterministic time or space complexity class, then $C = \cos C$. - They are said to be closed under complement. - A deterministic TM deciding L can be converted to one that decides \bar{L} within the same time or space bound by reversing the "yes" and "no" states. - Whether nondeterministic classes for time are closed under complement is not known (p.
-82).
+- Clearly, if C is a deterministic time or space complexity class, then C = coC. - They are said to be closed under complement. - A deterministic TM deciding L can be converted to one that decides \overline{L} within the same time or space bound by reversing the "yes" and "no" states. - Whether nondeterministic classes for time are closed under complement is not known (p.
+87).